 The Planning Board sits as the Park Commission and approves the annual Parks Department operating budget and Capital Improvements Program (CIP); land acquisition contracts and major development contracts for parks; development plans for individual park facilities; policies for park operations; and park user fees.

 The Planning Board meets all day, including into the evening, every Thursday and will schedule other meetings, as needed.
 The entire Maryland-National Capital Park and Planning Commission meets the third Wednesday of every month.
 On average, a Planning Board member may spend two full days a week in scheduled and informal meetings.
 Additionally, substantial time is required for preparatory work and other activities related to Planning Board responsibilities.

-Applications must be received no later than 5:00 pm on Wednesday, April 20.
 It is the Council’s policy not to consider applications received after the deadline.
 After the closing date, Councilmembers will review the letters of application and select applicants for interviews to be held soon thereafter.

 A financial disclosure statement of assets, debts, income and family property interests will be required to be filed by each applicant.
 The financial disclosure form will be sent to you after we receive your letter of application.
 Only the financial disclosure statement of the ultimate appointee will be made available to the public; all others will be returned to the applicants.